-Can You Take Ibuprofen with Meloxicam?
+Can You Take Ibuprofen (Advil, Motrin) with Meloxicam (Mobic)?
 Risks and Side Effects

-- Meloxicam and ibuprofen are two nonsteroidal anti-inflammatory drugs (NSAIDs) that are used to treat pain and inflammation from conditions like arthritis.
+- Meloxicam (Mobic) and Ibuprofen (Advil, Motrin) are two nonsteroidal anti-inflammatory drugs (NSAIDs) that are used to treat pain and inflammation from conditions like arthritis.

-- These drugs are in the same drug class and have similar side effects, so combining them can be dangerous.
+- These drugs are in the same drug class and have similar side effects, which means combining them can be dangerous.

-- Some of the risks of taking ibuprofen with meloxicam include organ damage and gastrointestinal bleeding.
+- Some of the serious risks of taking ibuprofen with meloxicam include organ damage and gastrointestinal bleeding.

-Ibuprofen and meloxicam are two commonly used non-steroidal anti-inflammatory drugs (NSAIDs) for treating the pain and inflammation associated with arthritis or minor muscle aches.
-They are both NSAIDs and COX inhibitor drugs, so combining them can lead to serious side effects.
+Ibuprofen (Advil, Mortin) and meloxicam (Mobic) are two commonly used non-steroidal anti-inflammatory drugs (NSAIDs) for treating the pain and inflammation associated with conditions such as arthritis or minor muscle aches.
+Ibuprofen and meloxicam are both NSAIDs and COX inhibitor drugs.
+Taking higher doses of either or combining the two is unlikely to provide more pain relief, and in doing so you increase the chance of serious side effects including liver damage, decreased kidney function, and blood clots.

-Ibuprofen is an NSAID used to treat pain and inflammation from menstrual cramps, muscle aches, headaches, and arthritis.
-Itโs a COX cyclooxygenase (COX) inhibitor, a drug that interferes with COX enzymes to reduce the production of prostaglandins or lipid compounds that cause pain and inflammation.
+Ibuprofen is an NSAID used to treat pain and inflammation.
+It is commonly used to as pain relief for conditions such as menstrual cramps, muscle aches, headaches, and arthritis.
+Ibuprofen is a COX cyclooxygenase (COX) inhibitor.
+COX inhibitors interfer with COX enzymes to reduce the production of prostaglandins or lipid compounds that cause pain and inflammation.

-Ibuprofen is widely available in prescription and over-the-counter (OTC) versions and sold under generic and brand names like Motrin.
-Combination cold and flu medications may contain ibuprofen as an ingredient to treat pain and fever.
-Some opioid pain medications also use ibuprofen to relieve inflammation.
+Ibuprofen is widely available in prescription and over-the-counter (OTC) version.
+It is sold both as a generic medicine and also under brand names like Motrin and Advil.
+Many combination cold and flu medications will often contain ibuprofen as an ingredient to treat pain and fever.
+Some opioid pain medications include ibuprofen as an active ingredient to help relieve inflammation.

-Ibuprofen is generally safe and well-tolerated.
-It was released in 1974 in prescription-only versions, but itโs since been available OTC in pharmacies.
-Most ibuprofen options are tablets and capsules, but liquid suspensions are also available.
+When taken as intended, Ibuprofen is generally safe and well-tolerated.
+It was released in 1974 in prescription-only versions, but it’s since been available OTC in pharmacies.
+Most ibuprofen comes in the form of tablets or capsules, but liquid suspensions are also available.

 There are no generic versions of meloxicam on the market.
 It comes in tablet and liquid suspension forms.